-Reindeer moss is my new favourite art medium!
-It’s preserved so you can display it in terrariums, wreaths, or wall art and it requires no maintenance.
-Even more exciting is that it comes dyed in a number of different colours so you can use is to create artwork.
+Reindeer moss is my new favorite art medium!
+It’s preserved, so you can display it in terrariums, wreaths, or wall art and it requires no maintenance.
+Even more exciting is that it comes dyed in a number of different colors so you can use is to create artwork with many different hues.

 Making moss wall art couldn’t be easier.
 You need only a few materials and a wee bit of time.

-I made this rainbow moss art to showcase some of the colours the moss comes in, but you can lay it out in any pattern or mix that you like.
-The best part is that you can lay out the moss before attaching it permanently, so you can play with design before you commit!
+I made this rainbow moss art to showcase some of the colors the moss comes in, but you can lay it out in any pattern or color combination that you like.
+The best part is that you can lay out the moss before attaching it permanently, so you can play with the design before you commit!
 Here is a version I played with before deciding on a rainbow theme.

-It was a little more abstract (which I like) but I found the colours got muddy with the brown frame.
-I sanded the frame to reveal black below (lucky me) and now I like the contrast of colours, especially displayed in my son’s play room (he says, “moth, mummy, moth”).
+It was a little more abstract (which I like), but I found the colors looked muddy with the brown frame.
+I sanded the frame to reveal black below (lucky me), and now I like the contrast of colors, especially displayed in my son’s playroom (he says, “moth, Mummy, moth”).

 Lay out the moss in the pattern that you like.
-Move it around until you are happy with it, then remove it all and set it aside laid out in the pattern.
+Move it around until you are happy with it, then remove it all and set it aside laid out in that pattern.